Google Forms Cheat Sheet-banner

 2. Long Paragraph – The user can add larger more essay-style text that includes one or more paragraphs.
 You can add validation to set some rules of what can be entered.

-3. Multiple Choice – The user can choose one option amongst all responses and they can add an ‘Other’ option which can open up to short answers.
+3. Multiple Choice – The user can choose one option amongst all responses and they can add an ‘Other’ option which can open up short answers.

 4. Checkboxes – Unlike the multiple-choice question type, in the checkbox option user can choose multiple responses at once.
 Can add ‘Other’ option which can open up to short answer.